sameerd/sameerd.github.io/_posts/2018-01-14-Analyzing-Developmental-Trajectories.md

 ![plot of chunk mean_off_count](/figure/posts/2018-01-14-Analyzing-Developmental-Trajectories/mean_off_count-1.png)

-It looks like males commit alot of offenses in the mid/late teens compared to the other years.
+It looks like males commit a lot of offenses in the mid/late teens compared to the other years.